Who We Are

 Diversity, Equity, Inclusion, Justice, and Belonging Commitments:

-• Practice courage and acting with integrity to speak up and speak out to stand up for what is right even when it is challenging or unpopular
+• Practice courage and act with integrity to speak up and speak out to stand up for what is right even when it is challenging or unpopular;

 Skills and Competencies:

-Contact: Please send a cover letter and a résumé to Susan Lande, Front Office Operations Coordinator, at lande@cathedralschool.net.
+Contact: Please send a cover letter and a resume to Jacqueline Cameron, Director of Lower School / Assistant Head of School, at cameron@cathedralschool.net.

 FLSA Status: Part-time Non-exempt